tillmanjr/tdjr_rt_complete/README.md

 2. The related section will scroll immediately into view and be briefly hightlighted.

 #### Use Notes
 * Highlighting is a a 3s pulse animation.
 It could use some section specific tweaking or a better form of highlighting.
+  **Feature Update Completed**.
+See below _May 14, 2019 Update_
 * Navigating to *Spec Abilities* require the character sheet override *Show Feat/Ability Descriptions* to be enabled.
    If the override is not enabled when *Spec Abilities* is selected the override will be automatically enabled then the section will be scrolled into view to be selected.